-For several years, the federal government has offered grants for funding community mental health clinics — places where people can get 24/7 care in their local community for mental health and substance use issues.
+For several years, the federal government has offered grants for funding community mental health clinics – places that people can get 24/7 care for mental health and substance use in their local community.
 Now the administration wants to put permanent funding for these in the next budget."That's a long-term investment to create a federally funded community mental health network.
 We haven't had that since really the 1970s and 1980s," says Insel.
 "That's a huge, huge change."

 4. Support crisis care

-This summer will see the launch of the new mental health crisis hotline, reached by dialing 988.
-The Biden administration has already provided $180 million for staffing crisis call centers and supporting local crisis response.
-Now it's proposing more funding to staff local crisis centers and a "crisis care continuum: someone to call, someone to respond, and somewhere for every American in crisis to go.""The crisis lines and crisis-based services would be such an addition for many of the families who are coming in to seek emergency care," says Benton.
-Patients in crisis could potentially avoid going to the emergency room, she says, if they have someone to talk to who can help them understand the problem they're facing and access resources or even go to their home to defuse a crisis.
+This summer will see the launch of the new mental health crisis hotline – reached by dialing 988.
+The Biden administration has already provided $180 million to support staffing crisis call centers and supporting local crisis response.
+Now it's proposing more funding to staff local crisis centers and a "crisis care continuum: someone to call, someone to respond, and somewhere for every American in crisis to go.""The crisis lines and crisis based services would be such an addition for many of the families who are coming in to seek emergency care," says Benton.
+Patients in crisis could potentially avoid going to the emergency room, she says, if they have someone to talk, who can help them understand the problem they're facing, access resources or even go to their home to diffuse a crisis.
 "There's a large evidence base supporting the effectiveness of those interventions," she says.
-"It's great to see an investment and, again, training people where they are and keeping families together and in their homes."
+"It's great to see an investment and again, training people where they are and keeping families together and in their homes."

 5. Make sure insurance covers mental health